 A program to clear vegetation in close proximity to the roadway commenced in 2012.
-This clearing improves safety by removing vegetation in close proximity to the roadway facilitating winter maintenance by minimizing shading of the roadway.
+This clearing improves safety by removing vegetation in close proximity to the roadway and facilitates winter maintenance by minimizing shading of the roadway.
 TABLE 6 illustrates the Side Slope Clearing completed to date.
 In 2018, the Authority performed side slope clearing between Mile 42.0 to Mile 45.0, Mile 85.0 to Mile 85.8 Southbound, Mile 93.0 to Mile 100.8, and at Exit 103.
+No slide slope clearing was performed in 2019.